Patient education: Hormonal methods of birth control (Beyond the Basics)

 Progestin only pills are taken on a 28-day cycle, and all 28 pills contain hormone.
 One pill should be taken every day at the same time, and there is no placebo pill week.
 Breakthrough bleeding or spotting can occur with progestin only pills.

 Emergency contraception — If you have sex and have forgotten to take your pill, patch, or vaginal ring, or you are more than two weeks late for your injection of medroxyprogesterone acetate, you can take a "morning after" pill to reduce the risk of pregnancy.
 This should be taken as soon as possible after sex, ideally within 120 hours.
-(See "Patient information: Emergency contraception (morning after pill) (Beyond the Basics)".)
+(See "Patient education: Emergency contraception (morning after pill) (Beyond the Basics)".)

 INJECTABLE BIRTH CONTROL